The Making of “Silence” With Virtual Bassist MELLOW

 The phrases and settings I use are pretty standard as you can see, and I let the guitarists do all the work for me.

-As always, you may want to follow the performance on the stylized keyboard to see how varying between up- and downstrokes and phrases makes a difference.
+As always, you may want to follow the performance on the stylized keyboard.
+That way, you can see how varying between up- and downstrokes and phrases makes a difference.
 This example is a bit enhanced in that regard compared to the final mix.

 VG AMBER is set to “Pickup” here for better contrast when playing in tandem with VG SILK later.
 Also, the sound is kept pretty unprocessed.